St. Helena fights for access to wastewater treatment plant

 Prohibiting the use of Chaix Lane to access the plant could cost the city $3,500 per day in construction delay costs and risk further fines, the city’s attorneys stated in a court filing.

-The Chaix sisters’ attorney, Thomas Carey, could not be reached for comment.
+The Chaix sisters’ attorney, Thomas Carey, could not be reached for comment late Tuesday.

-What you missed this week in notable Napa Valley crimes and court cases